 RTCA DO-160 Section 7.0 Operational Shock and Crash Safety Testing

-The purpose of RTCA DO-160 operational shock and crash safety test is to determine the ability of equipment to continue to operate during normal aircraft operations.
+The purpose of the RTCA DO-160 operational shock and crash safety test is to determine the ability of equipment to continue to operate during normal aircraft operations.
 Various shocks can occur during operations.
-Events such as taxiing, landing or when the aircraft encounters sudden gusts in flight can cause shocks on the aircraft and its components.
-Because of the frequency of these occurrences, it is important to tests equipment to ensure it will operate within performance standards after exposure to these shocks.
+Events such as taxiing, landing, or when the aircraft encounters sudden gusts in flight can cause shocks to the aircraft and its components.
+Because of the frequency of these occurrences, it is important to test equipment to ensure it will operate within performance standards after exposure to these shocks.

-Why Are RTCA DO-106G Operational Shock Tests Important?
+Why Are RTCA DO-160G Operational Shock Tests Important?

 RTCA DO-160 Crash Safety Testing Equipment Categories: